Burial Insurance Quote

 Why do senior citizens or their family members shop for senior life insurance?
 Very often, it is because older people and their loved ones have concerns about affording the cost of a funeral after a loved one passes away.
-According to the National Funeral Director’s Association, or NFDA, the average U.S. funeral has increased in cost ten times from about $700 in 1960 to over $8,500 in 2019.
+According to the National Funeral Directors Association, or NFDA, the average U.S. funeral has increased in cost ten times from about $700 in 1960 to over $9,000 in 2021.
 Since there is no sign of this trend of rising funeral costs abating, senior life insurance is one affordable way to plan for this expense.

 We provide fast and free life insurance quotes to help you and your family plan for the future.
 You can fill out our quick online form or call our toll-free number to compare quotes and plans at your convenience.
 For many families, life insurance is an affordable and convenient way to provide financial security for people of any age.

 A greater percentage of families have chosen cremation in the last few years in order to save money.
 Still, even direct cremation services, with no funeral or memorial services, average over $2,000 in the U.S. With services, costs can easily rise over $5,000.

 Besides the cost of a funeral, there are usually other final expenses that have to get handled when a loved one dies.
 Also, some elderly people and their families prefer a traditional burial.
 Cremation is one alternative, but it is not the right choice for everybody.

 Meanwhile, life insurance for seniors, also called final expense or burial insurance, provides cash to the beneficiary.
 Typically, the beneficiary is an adult child of the insured person who will be responsible for making funeral arrangements.
 He or she is free to use this cash benefit in any way that is needed.